A surprising reason why people get heart attacks

 The $34 cost is less than a copay for most emergency room visits, the succeeding cardiologists’ consultation, and loss of income after a heart attack.

 Blood sugar can be tested two hours after a meal.
-If it is more than 140mg/dl or 7.8 mmol/L, there is a prediabetes risk, and your physician should be informed.
+If it is more than 140mg/dl or 7.8 mmol/L, there is a risk of prediabetes, and your physician should be informed.
 They may order an oral glucose tolerance test to confirm prediabetes.

 In the meantime, there are ways to prevent glucose spikes.
 Lifestyle changes can be made that would prevent acute coronary syndromes, strokes, and other diseases associated with diabetes.
 Recall that having prediabetes makes a person more likely to develop diabetes.